ent94/TeachingTools/README.md

 ## An Intro to TeachingTools

-Watch an introductory video to see what TeachingTools is and how to use it ADD LINK TO VIDEO WHEN PUBLISHED
+Watch an introductory video to see what TeachingTools is and how to use it

 ## Documentation